swill/cca_import/README.md

 cca_import
 ==========

-This is a cross platform tool which allows you to specify a directory and a bucket on the Cloud.ca object store and the directory will be uploaded to the specified bucket.
+A cross platform tool which allows you to specify a directory and a bucket on the Cloud.ca object store and the directory will be uploaded to the specified bucket.
 If the bucket does not exist, it will be created before uploading.

-The code is not required to use the script.
-The executables are already available on Cloud.ca Object Storage under `Files > tools > cca_import`.
+The code is not required to use the tool, you can just grab the appropriate binary and use it.

 USAGE
 -----

-The usage documentation for the script is accessible through the `-h` or `-help` flags.
+The usage documentation for the tool is accessible through the `-h` or `-help` flags.

 ``` bash
 $ ./cca_import -h